Government energy grants for your home

 - Fuel Direct can help you manage your energy bills if you get Income Support, income-based Jobseeker’s Allowance or Universal Credit.

-- The Winter Fuel Payment is for those aged over 63 pays up to £300 (if you’re aged over 80) towards your winter heating.
+- The Winter Fuel Payment is for those aged over 63, and it pays up to £300 (if you’re aged over 80) towards your winter heating.

 Loft insulation and cavity wall insulation are relatively straightforward to install and will yield bigger savings.
 Solid wall insulation is more expensive, but the long-term savings can be even greater.
 Select your home type from the drop-down menu in the graphic below to see your estimated savings per year for different types of insulation: